toitware/toit-n4aia04/README.md

-# Package template
+# MyPackage

 A template repository for creating a Toit package.

 ## Toit package
-Use `toit.pkg describe` or `toit pkg describe` (depending on which Toit variant you use) to see how https://pkg.toit.io extracts package information.
+Use `toit.pkg describe` or `toit pkg describe` (depending on which Toit variant you use) to see how https://pkg.toit.io will extract package information from your repo when you publish the package.

-Either add a `name: ...` entry to the package.yaml or change the title of this README to the package name.
+Either add a `name: ...` entry to the package.yaml or change the title (first line) of this README to the package name.

 Either add a `description: ...` entry to the package.yaml or ensure that the first paragraph of this README can be used as a description.